 In addition, the vaccine should be given to adults who do not have immunity to chickenpox.
 Talk to your doctor.
 If you have certain conditions, you will not be able to have this vaccine.

-The vaccine can also reduce your risk of infection if given within three days of exposure to chicken pox.
+The vaccine can also reduce your risk of infection if given within 3 days of exposure to chicken pox.

 If you are unable to receive the varicella vaccine, you might be able to receive varicella-zoster immune globulin.
 Immune globulin is a blood product that contains antibodies to the chickenpox virus.